johangithub/AFMAN11-217v1/chp12.md

 12.3.5.2.
 PAR.
 The PAR is accomplished the same as the ASR with the exception that the controller will also provide glidepath guidance.
 Approximately 10 to 30 seconds before final descent, the controller will advise that the aircraft is approaching the glide path.
 When the aircraft reaches the point where final descent is to start, the controller will state "begin descent."
 The pilot should descend at a standard precision descent rate.
 The controller will advise "On, Above, Below, Well above, Well below glidepath, etc." If the runway environment is not in sight at DA/DH, execute the appropriate missed approach procedure.

 12.3.5.2.1.
 Approach Guidance Termination.
 The controller will cease providing course and glide path guidance when: The pilot reports the runway/approach lights in sight, and the pilot elects to proceed visually (e.g. "BRICK 10, runway in sight, taking over visual.")
-Note: A pilot‘s report of "runway in sight" OR "visual" alone does not constitute a request/advisement to proceed visually and the controller will continue to provide course and glide path guidance.
+Note: A pilot's report of "runway in sight" OR "visual" alone does not constitute a request/advisement to proceed visually and the controller will continue to provide course and glide path guidance.

 12.3.5.2.1.1.
 If the decision is made to discontinue the approach, advise the controller as soon as practical.